godotengine/godot-docs/tutorials/misc/state_design_pattern.rst

 .. image:: img/state_design_complete.gif

 Now the player has utilized the state design pattern to implement its two different states.
-The nice part of this pattern is that if one wanted to add another state, then it would invlove creating another class that need only focus on itself and how it changes to another state.
+The nice part of this pattern is that if one wanted to add another state, then it would involve creating another class that need only focus on itself and how it changes to another state.
 Each state is functionally separated and instantiated dynamically.